15 August – 2 September 2022

 - Can express him/herself fluently and spontaneously without much obvious searching for expressions.
 Can use language flexibly and effectively for social, academic, and professional purposes.

-- Can produce clear, well-structured, detailed texts on complex subjects, showing a controlled use of organisational patterns, connectors and cohesive devices.
+- Can produce clear, well-structured, detailed texts on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices.

 Level C2 (Proficiency)